aleexnl/JS-Basics/README.md

 ## Take part in

-If you think any of the files, markdowns or anything related to this project can be improved, feel free to discuss it in the issues.
+If you think any of the files related to this project can be improved, feel free to discuss it in the issues.

 ## License